CLAIR-A: Leveraging Large Language Models to Judge Audio Captions: Results Discussion

-\textbf{Multilingual Evaluation:} While most research in audio captioning is restricted to the English language, it is important to develop measures that transfer efficiently and effectively to multiple languages.
+\paragraph{Multilingual Evaluation:} While most research in audio captioning is restricted to the English language, it is important to develop measures that transfer efficiently and effectively to multiple languages.
 To evaluate the performance of methods on multilingual data, we leveraged GPT-4o \cite{openai2024gpt4o} to translate the Clotho dataset to Chinese, and we retained the human annotations from the English language datasets.
 We then evaluate metrics zero-shot on the newly translated dataset and report their performance.
 Note that for \methodname, we explore two variants, a zero-shot variant where the prompt is un-translated (remains in English), and a language-aware variant, where the prompt is translated to the target language.
 We also leverage Sentence-BERT tiebreaking (as FENSE is incompatible with other languages).
 Our results are given in \autoref{tab:multilingual}, where we can see that \methodname translates flexibly to new languages with minimal or no adaptation and with minimal loss of accuracy, specifically for the HC cases.

-\textbf{Tie-Breaking:} One of the primary issues with the original CLAIR measure is the propensity of the method to generate ties when faced with equally good or bad data (which can be seen in the HC and MM column in \autoref{tab:audioset} and \autoref{tab:clotho}).
+\paragraph{Tie-Breaking:} One of the primary issues with the original CLAIR measure is the propensity of the method to generate ties when faced with equally good or bad data (which can be seen in the HC and MM column in \autoref{tab:audioset} and \autoref{tab:clotho}).
+This is a common problem for LLM-as-a-judge settings, where models often produce tie scores due to the discrete and coarse-grained scoring.
 Indeed, in these columns, the model generates a tying score of zero over 31\% of the time, leading to poor correlation.
 Thus, in \autoref{eq:clair_a}, we add an additional tie-breaking score to avoid inconclusive decisions.
 In \autoref{tab:tiebreaking} we demonstrate the performance of several tie-breaking methods.
 We can see that any tie-breaking method (including random) significantly improves the performance of the method, with ``intelligent'' tie-breaking methods leading to marginal improvements.